sebastian89n/code-learning-hub/jakarta-ee/README.md

 8. **JAX-WS (Jakarta XML Web Services):** JAX-WS enables the creation and consumption of SOAP-based web services in Jakarta EE applications, allowing seamless communication with external services.

-9. **JAX-RS (Jakarta RESTful Web Services):** JAX-RS provides a framework for building RESTful web services in Java EE, making it easy to create, expose, and consume RESTful APIs.
+9. **JAX-RS (Jakarta RESTful Web Services):** JAX-RS provides a framework for building RESTful web services in Jakarta EE, making it easy to create, expose, and consume RESTful APIs.

 10. **JAXB (Jakarta XML Binding):** JAXB allows developers to map Java classes to XML schemas and vice